Online Living Trust – Create & Store Trust Documents

 Estate planning can be overwhelming, but it doesn’t have to be.
 Find answers to common questions about creating your Trust and planning for your future here.

-A “Trust” is a legal entity created by a settlor (also known as a grantor) which owns or “holds” assets under the authority of a person, called the Trustee, for the benefit of a third person, who is called the beneficiary.
+A Trust is a legal entity created by a trustor (also known as a grantor) which owns or “holds” property and assets under the authority of a trustee, for the benefit of a third person, called the beneficiary.
+This legal document works to ensure your financial affairs are managed according to your wishes and helps avoid involvement of probate court.
+Creating a Trust can be an essential step to protect your wealth, assets, and ensure your estate is distributed according to your instructions.

-A Revocable Living Trust is a Trust that you create during your lifetime, that is why it is called "living."
-It is revocable because while you are alive and have capacity you can change the terms of the Trust.
+A Revocable Living Trust is a revocable trust that you create during your lifetime, which is why it is called "living."
+It is revocable because while you are alive and have capacity, you can change the terms of your revocable living trust online.
+This type of Trust allows you to maintain full control over your trust assets, including real estate, property, and other assets, while helping to avoid probate.
+A revocable living trust online can be an ideal solution for individuals who want to manage their wealth efficiently while retaining flexibility.

 Using Gentreo, you can create a Trust agreement that is originally funded with $10.00.
-Once you set up your Trust, you need to further fund it by transferring your assets into the Trust.
+Once you set up your Trust, you need to further transfer your assets into the Trust.
 For example, if you own a bank account in your name and want your Trust to own it, you must go to your bank and transfer your account from your name to your Trust’s name.
+You can also include real estate and other property as part of your Trust.

-A Trust only works if you have put assets into it.
-Transferring assets into a Trust often includes re-titling your assets (such as your home or car) in the name of your Trust.
-Re-titling describes the process by which you transfer ownership from yourself individually to the Trust.
-For example, you may own a house in your name, in order for it to become part of your Trust, you need to transfer the deed from your name to the name of the Trust.
+A Trust only works if you have put trust assets into it.
+Transferring assets into a revocable living trust online often includes re-titling your property (such as your home or car) in the name of your Trust.
+Re-titling describes the process by which you transfer ownership from yourself individually to the trust as part of your estate plan.
+For example, you may own a house in your name; in order for it to become part of your trust assets, you need to transfer the deed from your name to the name of the Trust.
 This deed has to be recorded in your Registry of Deeds, or the equivalent in your state.

-Sometimes, not every asset gets properly placed or re-titled into the Trust during your life.
+Sometimes, not every asset gets properly placed or re-titled into the revocable trust during your life.
 To help limit inconvenience to your loved ones, you can create what is known as a “Pour-over Will.”
-Upon your death, a Pour-over Will “pours” those assets of yours that were left out of your Trust into your Trust.
-With Gentreo, when you create your living Trust, you also create your Pour-over Will as part of that process, so you have a comprehensive Trust-based estate plan.
-When you complete the Gentreo Trust survey, you will also be asked questions to create the accompanying Pour-over Will, so both documents will be produced from the one survey.
+Upon your death, a Pour-over Will “pours” those trust assets of yours that were left out of your Trust into your Trust.
+With Gentreo, when you create your online living trust, you also create your Pour-over Will as part of that process, so you have a comprehensive Trust-based estate plan.
+When you complete the Gentreo Trust survey, you will also be asked questions to create the accompanying Pour-over Will, so both documents will be produced from the one survey, ensuring all property and assets are properly managed by your trustee.

 If you don’t fund your Trust (for example, if you do not re-title your assets in the name of your Trust), your Trust will be ineffective.